Pooja-ai-dot/git-demo/README.md

 # git-demo
-this is my first github repository .
+This is my first Git Repository .
 <br>
 Author - Pooja